Welcome to the NHS Anytown GP Portal

 This is an example site for the fictional CCG area of Anytown, showcasing the functionality of the GP Portal, developed by HealthWeb Solutions.

-GP Portal is under constant development according to the requirements of CCG clients, and can be customised as necessary to suit a particular CCG’s specific needs.
+GP Portal is under constant development according to the requirements of CCG clients, and can be customised as necessary to suit a particular CCG or ICS’s specific needs.
 The back end of the site provides easily editable block layouts using an open source content management system (CMS), meaning the portal can be populated and updated without any specialist knowledge of HTML code or design experience.
 Find out more here.

 In the sections below, we have the following: